highpingblorg/cs-apache2-bouncer/README.md

 | CrowdsecCache    | Enable the crowdsec cache.
 Defaults to 'none'.
 Options detailed here: https://httpd.apache.org/docs/2.4/socache.html. |
 | CrowdsecCacheTimeout    | Set the crowdsec cache timeout.
 Defaults to 60 seconds. |

+## caching

+The results of a ban may be optionally cached using the [Apache shared object cache](https://httpd.apache.org/docs/2.4/socache.html).

+The CrowdsecCacheTimeout directive controls the amount of time in seconds that the response will be cached for.